Today being a drizzly day, I thought I would take some time, to go on a little pictorial trip, up the family tree.

 I thought I would start with Great Grandpa, Richard Gregg Scearce, aka Dick, and wife, Wanda Dale Roberts, aka Matie.

 Tragedy stuck her family when she was very young.
-Her father dying after surgery, for a bleeding ulcer, in 1904.
-Her mother, along with her grandfather, William Frederick Zimmerman, came on the train, first to Eugene, Oregon about 1913, and then to Hood River, Oregon, in 1914.
+Her father dying in a hospital in Chicago, where he had gone for surgery, for a bleeding ulcer, in 1904.
+Her mother, along with her grandfather, William Frederick Zimmerman, came on the train, first to Eugene, Oregon in 1913, and then to Hood River, Oregon, in 1914.
 Encouraged to do so by her older sister, Caroline, aka Carrie, whose husband Amos Rouget, was helping in the building of the Power Dam, at that time.

 As you can see, they were people of wealth and standing in their community.
 It must have been very hard, for them, to leave Edgar, and move West.
 At least they didn't have to do it by wagon train.